Are physician surveys worth it for oncologists?

 • Regarding oncologists’ attitudes toward discussing chemotherapy costs with patients: 42% discussed most of the time, 32% sometimes did, and 26% never did.

 These studies reveal disparities in the knowledge, attitude, and practices among oncologists.
-Surveys like these empower health policymakers with specific quantitative data to make clinical decisions affecting cancer care.
+Medical surveys like these empower health policymakers with specific quantitative data to make clinical decisions affecting cancer treatment, providers and patients.

-Physician surveys provide great opportunities for specialists such as oncologists to earn an extra income.
+Physician surveys provide great opportunities for medical professionals such as oncologists to earn supplemental income.
 You receive compensation for your knowledge, experience, and expertise on a specific topic.
 For example, oncologists who are active Sermo members and participate in our regular medical surveys earned an average of $3,200+ in extra income in 2021.Our recent survey of Sermo members showed that 39% complete quality physician surveys on a weekly basis, and 7% complete theirs daily5.

 A 2022 Sermo survey of 773 physicians6 in our community revealed that 57% complete physician surveys in less than 20 minutes.
 This indicates you can complete these surveys within a short time and anywhere you are located.